Should Christians be Concerned about A.I?

 Here’s the thing:

-All Christians are “on mission” all the time.
-The details of our individual mission vary from person to person but our “big-picture” mission as Christians is always the same: to be the hands, feet and mouthpiece of Jesus in our broken and hurting world.
+All Christians are supposed to be “on mission” all the time.
+The details of our individual mission vary from person to person.
+However, our “big-picture” mission as Christians is always the same: to be the hands, feet and mouthpiece of Jesus in our broken and hurting world.

 Having shod your feet with the preparation of the gospel of peace- NKJV

 Shod is not a word most of use in conversation.
 It’s a weird and antiquated word that simply means to “put on”.
-It tells us God wants you and I to take every aspect of the gospel with us wherever He leads.
+The choice of this word tells us God wants you and I to take every aspect of the gospel with us wherever we go.
 Every Christian experiences warfare surrounding this directive.
-The enemy will do anything within his power to stop us from:
+The enemy will do anything within his power to stop us from doing these four things:

 Taking the presence of Jesus into our world-

 All Christians carry around with them the presence of Jesus (1st Corinthians 3:16, 2nd Corinthians 2:14-15).
-It’s just what we do.
-One of our primary tasks as Christians is to live and behave in such a way the “aroma” of Jesus flows out of us all the time because the “smell of Jesus” inspires curiosity about Jesus in unsaved people.
+Because Jesus is in us it’s just what we do.
+One of our primary tasks as Christians is to live and behave in such a way the “aroma” of Jesus flows out of us all the time because the “smell of Jesus” inspires curiosity about Jesus in unsaved people (metaphorically speaking).
 Satan will do anything and everything to keep us from radiating the presence of Jesus in our homes, schools, workplaces and churches.
 We put on the shoes of the gospel of peace when we choose to be intentional about taking Jesus into every situation life throws at us (Matthew 5:16, Matthew 13:43).

 Sharing the gospel with words-

 Saint Francis of Assisi once said: “Preach the gospel at all times and when necessary use words.”
 No shade on Saint Francis but this recommendation falls right into line with one of Satan’s most fervent hopes for us.
-Satan wants more than anything in this world is to keep Christians verbally quiet about their faith.
+Satan wants more than anything to keep Christians verbally quiet about their faith.
 He loves the whole idea of Christians living good lives but keeping quiet about why they live the way they do.
 If he can get them feeling self-righteous about their timidity it’s a win win for team Satan.
 Don’t get me wrong—it is critical we live out what we profess to believe.
 Hypocrisy in the life of Christian is a deal killer for the spiritually curious.
-That said, our world needs to hear words spoken about Jesus not just see well behaved people.
+That said, our world needs to hear words spoken about Jesus not just see well behaved believers (Matthew 11:5, Romans 10:17, Acts 19:1-6).

 Living out the virtues of Christianity-

 Ultimately, the aim of the Christian life is to live like Jesus lived.
 This requires we take off all the habits, sins and bigotries of our old life (Colossians 3:5-11) and put on new behaviors and attitudes that reflect our status as redeemed (Christian) people (Colossians 3:12-17, Galatians 5:22-23, Romans 12:1-21, 2nd Peter 1:3-9).
 Satan despises virtue with every fiber of his being because virtue gives the words we speak about Jesus power.
 He will do anything he can to convince us virtue is unnecessary and just too darn hard to pull off.
-Part of “putting on the armor” is living a life of virtue and righteousness all the time.
+Part of “putting on the armor” is choosing to do our very best to a life of virtue and righteousness all the time in spite of the difficulties involved in doing so.

-Being a voice of wisdom and reason in an unwise world-
+Being a voice of wisdom and reason in a categorically stupid world-

 In order take the gospel into all of life we must be intentional about how we speak, live and treat others.
 Putting on the shoes of the gospel of peace is about living the gospel and being the church.
 When we do that Satan is defeated, God is lifted and the body of Christ is filled with power.

-Is it Really Sinful to Judge the Behavior of Others?
+Is it ALWAYS Sinful to Judge the Behavior of Others?

 The sins of some are obvious, reaching the place of judgment ahead of them; the sins of others trail behind them- 1stTimothy 5:24 NIV

 If I were to venture a guess, I would say the best known and most quoted Bible verse of all time would have to be Matthew 7:1: “Judge not lest you be judged”.
-Bible believing Christians as well as some folks who have never actually cracked a Bible in their lives have the verse memorized and are swift to whip it out anytime they sense the slightest disapproval from anyone concerning anything at all.
+Bible believing Christians as well as some folks who have never actually cracked a Bible in their lives have the verse memorized and are swift to whip it out as their ace in the hole anytime they sense the tiniest bit of disapproval from anyone concerning anything at all.

 Most have decided it means that the best way to escape God’s wrath (and perhaps even the fires of hell) is to simply never make a moral judgment concerning anything.
 A lot of people believe “you do you” and “live and let live” is the New Testament solution to escaping trouble with God.